abel8260/abel8260/README.md

 # Motivation quote:

-- Who say cant be the best?
-Im beautifull me.   .
+- take it easy on youserlf.  .   .

 ***